mattmess1221/dlvsix/README.md

 After extracting the zip file on the offline host, you can run the install scripts for an automated install process.

-- `install-server.sh`: Installs the vscode server.
+- `install-server.py`: Installs the vscode server.
+Run this on the remote host.
-- `install-extensions.py`: Installs the extensions in bulk, both client and server (Requires `--install-server`).
+- `install-extensions.py`: Installs the extensions in bulk, both client and server.
 This is faster than installing each extension individually.

 If you wish to install manually, continue reading.